'I found my call in life at that airport'

 The catch was that the role did not come with access to an office, and instead he was expected to work from home.
 And unfortunately his parents didn't have a landline.

-Household phone lines were a luxury in Brazil at the time, and his parents could not afford the 3,510 reais ($960; £710) instillation fee.
+Household phone lines were a luxury in Brazil at the time, and his parents could not afford the 1,000 reais ($272; £202) installation fee.
 Even if they could, there was a two-year waiting list.

 So with mobile phones still a thing of the future for the vast majority of people, Mr Augusto had to think laterally or else his tenure in the job was not going to last very long.